uchennaanya/UCLinter/README.md

 # About

-This project is about building a custom Linter that makes sure that a source code conforms to a particular standard.
+This project is about building a custom Linter that makes sure that code conforms to ruby community standard.

 # The Build

-The custom linter currently checks for the following errors in a ruby file.
+This custom linter currently checks for the following errors in a ruby file.

-- check for trailing white spaces errors
+- checks for trailing white spaces errors
-- check for missing/unexpected tags example
+- checks for missing/unexpected tags example
-- check for missing/unexpected end of file
+- checks for missing/unexpected end of file
-- check for empty line errors
+- checks for empty line errors

 > Below image dicpicts what a valid and invalid codes are